Forex Glossary

 Structure of Currency Codes

 Currency codes are three-letter abbreviations that help us identify different types of money from around the world.
-They follow a specific format that makes it easy to understand which currency is being referred to.

 The first two letters usually represent the country.
 Like, “US” stands for the United States.